abhishekajay/ds200/README.md

 # ds200

-The data set used is the Indian Petroleum and Natural Gas Statistics - 2017-18 from https:data.gov.in.
+The data set used is the Indian Petroleum and Natural Gas Statistics - 2017-18 from https://data.gov.in/

 (a)Scatter Plot: